12 Steps To Successful Entrepreneurship

 When people start a business they do it for a reason.
 It’s what I call their “WHY”.
 Over time with all the demands of a small business, many owners lose track of this “why” and they become dissatisfied by their business and their life.
 You can read more about this dynamic in my blog post titled Why Are So Many Small Business Owners Unhappy.
 If you know what you want from your life before you start it makes it much easier for entrepreneurship to take place while you build your business to get what you want from life!

-2. Make sure your business vision is tied directly to your personal goal (passion motivates)
+2. Make sure your entrepreneurship vision is ties directly to your personal goal (passion motivates)

 You have to do a lot of things that you don’t know how to do or don’t like to do while building your business.
 If your business’ foundation is built on your passion, you’ll always be motivated to do whatever it takes to be successful.
 This means creating goals that motivate.